Two English Girls: Reception

 On Rotten Tomatoes the film has an approval rating of 87% based on reviews from 15 critics.

 Albert Johnson wrote about the film for its local premiere at the San Francisco Film Festival in 1972: "The film is a gorgeously colorful, poignant romance, as delicately ornate and rare as an enamel brooch by Lalique.
 Truffaut is a genius at this sort of haunting love story, and Two English Girls is cinema-perfection."

 The film was a box office flop in France, Truffaut's first unsuccessful film domestically since The Soft Skin.

 Disappointed with its reception in France, Truffaut decided to restore over 20 minutes of footage to the film, a project he completed just before he died in 1984.
-This version, titled Les Deux anglaises, was released after his death in 1985.
+This version was released after his death in 1985.
 Critics such as Tom Wiener believe it improved the film.